 There are 2 disabled access parking spots right in front our venue as well.
 Limos can drop you off at our front door but must wait on La Brea Ave.

+Can I get a refund?
 We need to change our wedding plans.
-Can we?

 We are running late.
 What can we do?